aviatesk/street-feature-analysis/README.md

 ### Re-run jupyter notebooks on Colaboratory with GPU

-If you want to re-run jupyter-notebooks in [notebooks](notebooks ) directory, which train and test [VGG16-Street10] and the many alternative models, you should follow the steps below.
+If you want to re-run jupyter-notebooks in [notebooks](notebooks ) directory, that train and test [VGG16-Street10] and the many alternative models, you should follow the steps below.

 1. Make [Google Drive](https://www.google.com/drive/ ) available with your Google account
 2. Move this repository directory under your `My Drive` (Upload from browser or via [Backup and Sync from Google](https://www.google.com/drive/download/backup-and-sync/ ))
 3. Change the name of the directory from `street-feature-analysis` (original) to `prj`
-4. Move and rename [Street10.zip](#use-street10 ) to `prj/data/processed/processed_data.zip`
+4. Move and rename [`Street10`](#use-street10 ) to `prj/data/processed/processed_data.zip`
-4. Open `prj/notebooks/notebooks.ipynb` within [Colaboratory] and run code cells with making its GPU available
+4. Open `prj/notebooks/notebooks.ipynb` within [Colaboratory] and run code cells with turning its GPU on